 Within Durbar Square stands Jagat Narayan a tall Shikara-style temple of Lord Vishnu.
 Close to the temple towers a magnificent statue of Garuda the vehicle of God Vishnu related to Hindu religion and mythology.

 A monastery of the Hinayana Buddhism sect holds an ancient collection of Buddha and other great Gurus images and idols.
 Legend holds that Kings in ancient times were crowned in this monastery.

 Mahaboudha.
-A Buddhist temple of Mahaboudha, built with clay bricks, is situated east of Durbar Square.
+The Buddhist temple of Mahaboudha, built with clay bricks, is situated east of Durbar Square.
 Here witness hundreds of Buddha images engraved on the bricks.
-The temple is renowned for fine work of its fine terra-cotta work. after an hour or more tour of Patan Durbar Square around Palace courtyard, drive towards the east to Bhaktapur city.
+The temple is renowned for fine work of its fine terra-cotta work. after an hour or more tour Patan Durbar Square around the Palace courtyard, and drive towards the east to Bhaktapur city.

 Around Patan / Lalitpur city one can extend for an extra day or more to visit other exciting places of great cultural and heritage interest.

 Day 4 : Full-day tour of Bhaktapur city and its world heritage sites:

 The next and last day tour around Kathmandu takes you towards the east of Kathmandu valley.
 A drive of less than an hour, as the walk takes you to the heart of Bhaktapur city walk into magnificent Durbar Square, Nepal’s largest royal courtyard.

 Places to visit around Bhaktapur and Durbar Square.
 The Durbar Square of Bhaktapur, one of the world's best Heritage Sites reflects the rich culture of the local Newar people.
 The Newar an indigenous tribe that dominates the valley and three cities Kathmandu, Patan, and Bhaktapur.